Zahra-T/imdbexplorer/README.md

 # imdbexplorer

-A web scraper to extract movie information out of imdb website and and show them in terminal. also you can filter them by specific movie attributes.
+A web scraper to extract movie information out of imdb website and show them in terminal. also you can filter them by specific movie attributes.